 A Tough Job for Woman and Beast

-For four years, my certified emotional therapy dog, Theo, and I visited clients at a residential facility for 1,000 people with motional, intellectual, developmental and physical special needs.
+For four years, my certified therapy dog, Theo, and I visited clients at a residential facility for 1,000 people with motional, intellectual, developmental and physical special needs.
 It shall remain nameless for this post.
 It was tough work.
 Very tough at times for both Theo and me.
 Some clients would try to hurt Theo even though he weighed in close to 100 lbs.
 Some would be terrified of him (mostly the staff) even though he wouldn’t hurt a fly.
-But most did exactly what we hoped they would do: smile, hug, talk when they rarely did, become engaged, smile, and smile.
+But most clients did exactly what we hoped they would do: smile, hug, talk when they rarely did, become engaged, smile, and smile.
 Many cases brought me to tears in the car on the way home.
-But it was one of the toughest jobs I came to love.
+It was one of the toughest jobs I came to love.

 Stewardship at Its Best and Worst